bangkokrb/rubyconfth/src/practicalities.md

   From DMK there is limited public transport (a new Red Line train opened recently, but trains are infrequent), so a taxi is the easiest.
 Follow the signs to the main taxi stand and ignore the touts.
 {% endrendercontent %}

-{% rendercontent "section", title: "Budgeting" %}
+{% rendercontent "section_text", title: "Budgeting" %}
   By international "big city" standards, Thailand is inexpensive, but costs can still add up quickly.
 We understand that in the current economic situation, many people and companies are struggling.
 We've compiled a few money-saving tips to ensure you can enjoy your time in Bangkok.

   - Flights: This is likely to be your biggest expense when coming from abroad.
 Use a flights aggregator like [Google Flights](https://www.google.com/flights) or [Kiwi.com](https://kiwi.com).
 Consider being somewhat flexible on dates or routes, flights with a stop are often cheaper than direct flights.